 - Okay - that "Mr. Burleigh and Mr. Stronginthearm" line was EPIC, even if nobody got it but Vimes.

 - So the Watch is slowly developing the various departments of a modern police service.
 It has detectives, forensics, surveillance, autopsies, traffic, fraud, internal investigations, all of that stuff.
-Now notice at the start of the book when Carcer kills Stronginthearm and hides on the University’s roof Vimes tells everyone to surround the building but not go up because he’s doing it himself… Vimes is the Watch’s one-man SWAT Team!
+Now notice at the start of the book when Carcer kills Stronginthearm and hides on the University’s roof Vimes tells everyone to surround the building but not go up because he’s doing it himself… Vimes is the Watch’s (more or less) one-man SWAT Team!

 - Vimes turning around the plot to frame him for theft.
 You might think the stolen item would end up in the locker of one of the men who set him up, but nope.
 It's in its owner's safe, because Sam Vimes is incorruptible, even thirty years in the past and under an assumed name.